openSUSE/xml-group-manager/README.md

 Options:

   -a GROUP, --add GROUP        add the XML group with the content
                                from the given file
   -d GROUP, --delete GROUP     delete the XML group
   -u GROUP, --update GROUP     update the XML group with the content
                                from the given file
   -i GROUP, --init GROUP       creates the XML group and
                                set delegatePublic and
                                delegateSystem to the given file

+  -p STRING, --public STRING   defines the publicIdStartString for
+                               the init group command -s STRING, --system STRING   defines the systemIdStartString for the init group command

   -c FILE, --catalog FILE      set the output catalog file if
                                not specified /etc/xml/catalog
                                is used

   -h, --help                   print this help
 ```

 ## The Input File for Add and Update